James Johnson (basketball, born 1987): Brooklyn Nets (2021–2022)

 On August 6, 2021, Johnson signed a one-year contract with the Brooklyn Nets.
 On March 1, 2022, he logged a season-high 19 points, alongside three assists, in a 108–109 loss to the Toronto Raptors.
 On April 7, Johnson was waived by the Nets.

 Indiana Pacers (2022–2025)

 On September 16, 2022, Johnson signed with the Indiana Pacers, reuniting him with former head coach Rick Carlisle.
 On February 9, 2023, he was waived alongside Goga Bitadze to make room for new trade–deadline acquisitions Jordan Nwora, George Hill, and Serge Ibaka.
 Four days later, he re-signed with the Pacers for the remainder of the season following the release of Ibaka.

 On December 15, 2023, Johnson re-signed with the Indiana Pacers.
 After playing only five games, Johnson was waived on January 17, 2024, to complete a trade for Pascal Siakam.
 Two days later, he signed a 10 day contract with the Pacers and on January 29, he signed a second one.
 On February 8, Johnson signed with the Pacers for the rest of the season.

 On July 25, 2024, Johnson re-signed with the Pacers.
+In Game 6 of the 2025 NBA Finals, Johnson came off the bench for two minutes before being called on a hard shove and getting ejected with under a minute on the clock.